apache/incubator-kie-kogito-runtimes/README.md

     * Click tree item *Code Style* and select it.

+        * Note: IntelliJ IDEA doesn't format your code automatically.
+You have to press Ctrl+Alt+L keyboard combination to trigger auto formatting when coding is done.

 * Set the correct file encoding (UTF-8 except for properties files) and end-of-line characters (unix):

     * Open menu *File*, menu item *Settings*